projectshea/quizzer/README.md

 This project is meant to showcase the project member's foundational HTML, CSS, and JavaScript skills.

-# Casino HTML5/CSS/JAVASCRIPT Poker Game
+# HTML5/CSS/JAVASCRIPT Quizzer
 ## Project Developers:
 Raul Zarate
 Michael Brunette
 Allen Brazier

-- This game is to test you might for fundemental knowledge in web development in a fun casino!
+- This game is to test you might for fundemental knowledge in web development!